Here are a series of exercises on finding supernovae, starting with

 student at Oil City, Pennsylvania, requested the first image of M51, m51img1.fts, on

 February 12, 1994.
-The core of the galaxy is the bright spot near the
+The core of the galaxy (that is about as bright as a million Suns) is the bright spot near the

 bottom of the image.
 The bright spot near the top is a companion